alexj94/future_urban_scene_generation/README.md

 ```

 Add the parameter `--inpaint` to use the inpainting on the
-vehicle instead of the background suppression.
+vehicle instead of the static background.

 ### Description and GUI usage